The earth shall SOON dissolve like snow?

 If I tell my wife, “I’ll be there soon, honey,” does that mean that at some future time when I finally decide to leave the office, that I’ll be there soon?
 Can you imagine what she would say if that was my excuse for not coming home when she expected?
 How do you think this would sell?
 “Honey, I only meant that when I left, I would be there shortly.”
 These are the kinds of ludicrous leaps of logic that arise from having to support a very faulty eschatological system.

 It has come to the point where words don’t mean a thing.
 Christians read the first verse in the Revelation, “…things which MUST take place SHORTLY”, and they are so conditioned to ignore the simplest time-sensitive language that they don’t even consider the impact.
-I’ve spoken to countless folks who have engaged in rather extensive Bible studies on the book of Revelation, and when I ask them what “must take place shortly” means they look at me almost incredulously as if to say, “We all know that shortly can mean thousands of years.”
+I’ve spoken to countless folks who have engaged in rather extensive Bible studies on the book of Revelation, and when I ask them what “must take place shortly” means, they look at me almost incredulously as if to say, “We all know that shortly can mean thousands of years.”

 The reality is that John Newton, however well-intentioned, joined the long list of false prophets when he wrote, “The earth will soon dissolve like snow, the sun forbear to shine.”